Code-Institute-Submissions/SOlaCoder005-ba-mi-soro_AugResub/README.md

 **Features Overview**

-There are three quizzes which vary in difficulty and the variation in difficulty is reflected in the (downloadable) phrase sheets also.
+There are three quizzes which vary in difficulty.
+The difficulty is reflected in the (downloadable) phrase sheets also.
 The quizzes have been designed to appeal to, and challenge, a variety of users (e.g. of different age groups and abilities in speaking Yoruba).

 ## 2. User Experience (UX)